16 Weeks Pregnant: Symptoms, Baby Development, Diet & More

 Ultrasound Scan at 16 Weeks of Pregnancy

-In addition to the ultrasound scan, your urine might also be tested during this week to check for diabetes and other diseases.
-Besides that, the usual signs of your baby’s growth such as heartbeat, maturing organs, movement and sensitivity towards light can all be charted.
+In addition to the 16-week sonogram, your urine might also be tested during this week to check for diabetes and other diseases.
+Besides that, the usual signs of your baby’s growth, such as heartbeat, maturing organs, movement and sensitivity towards light, can all be charted.

 What to Eat

-- A bite of chocolate may do you good, but as a regular practice, continue eating fruits and yoghurt which aid digestion in addition to providing necessary nutrients.
+- A bite of chocolate may do you good, but as a regular practice, continue eating fruits and yoghurt, which aid digestion and provide necessary nutrients.

-- Include a range of vegetables in your diet to make sure your baby gets the nutrients essential for growth.
+- Include a range of fresh fruits and vegetables in your diet to make sure your baby gets the nutrients essential for growth (7).

-- Make sure you consult a doctor and take proper vitamins supplements.
+- Make sure you consult a doctor and take proper vitamin supplements.
 These ensure that you get the nutrition that food can alone not suffice.

-- Lean meat, little red meat, fish, eggs, pulses are all good choices to include in your diet as they contain easily-digestible proteins.
+- Lean meat, little red meat, fish, eggs, and pulses are all good choices to include in your diet as they contain easily digestible proteins.

 - Make sure you include iron, vitamin C, and calcium in your diet to supplement it.